AFLplusplus/AFLplusplus/README.md

     initial corpus as this very likely has been done for them already.
   * Keep the generated corpus, use afl-cmin and reuse it every time!

-2. Additionally randomize the afl++ compilation options, e.g.
+2. Additionally randomize the AFL++ compilation options, e.g.
   * 40% for `AFL_LLVM_CMPLOG`
   * 10% for `AFL_LLVM_LAF_ALL`